caroso1222/carlos-roso-gatsby/content/blog/resume-review/adeyemi/index.md

 You have great experience.
 You're good at communicating that to me.
 However, wherever possible, try following the format "Accomplished X by implementing Y which led to Z" ([credits](https://www.amazon.com/-/es/Gayle-Laakmann-McDowell/dp/0984782850)).
 Don't tell me what you did; tell me what you accomplished.
 Let's run through some samples:

-* Great Brand Nig Ltd
+* Vehement Capital Partners
   * Expanded the feature set of the main product in 300% by rebuilding the APIs on top of REST and ExpressJS.
 This led to an increase of 2x in frontend development time.
   * Lead a team of 6 backend and frontend engineers in developing a full-featured dashboard for admins.
 I contributed as the chief architect of the whole engagement.

-* Brainspace venture group
+* Massive Dynamic
   * Helped increase the scope of the main APIs in 5x by developing 50 endpoints across 8 microservices deployed on AWS Lambda.
   * Increased the test coverage of the core APIs from 0% to 100% by designing a testing plan and implementing utilities in Jest and Mocha.
 This lead to a 7x reduction in faults and regressions.

-* Devcenter
+* Hooli
   * Wrote E2E tests and achieved 100% documentation coverage for every API endpoint which resulted in much better development experience.

 Now, that's just something I came up with very quickly, you'll need to do your homework and work it out better.
 I guess you get the idea now.